Amir Khan

 Amir Khan beat Ryogo Takahashi by split decision in their 3 round contest during the main card of ONE Championship – One X, on Saturday 26th March 2022 at Singapore Indoor Stadium in Singapore.

-The scorecards were announced as in favor of winner Amir Khan.
+The scorecards were announced in favor of the winner Amir Khan.

 The fight was scheduled to take place over 3 rounds in the Featherweight division, which meant the weight limit was 145 pounds (10.4 stone or 65.8 KG).